dobsondev/springboot-devops/README.md

 - [Kubernetes / kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 - [Helm](https://helm.sh/docs/intro/install/)

+Note: all of these commands are assumed to be run from the root directory of this project.
+The `helm` commands have relative paths in the command so these commands will not work as written if you are not in the project root.

 Be sure to start your Minikube cluster before attempting to install the Helm releases.
 This can be done by running the following command: